 Tactile Treatments, Closures, and Internal Supports

 Tactile elements change grip and weight cues.
-Soft touch coatings, textured emboss lines, and coarse matte fibers add friction to rigid boxes for cosmetics and fragrance creams.
+Soft-touch coatings, textured emboss lines, and coarse matte fibers add friction to rigid boxes for cosmetics and fragrance creams.
 Closures such as magnets, ribbon ties, and single tab locks require controlled pull force.
-Magnetic strips set between one and two millimeters guide opening torque on heavy boxes like headphones or leather hat packaging.
+Magnetic strips set between one and two millimeters guide the opening torque on heavy boxes like headphones or leather hat packaging.
 Internal supports such as die-cut paperboard inserts, molded pulp trays, or EVA foam cradles hold products like glass vials, chocolates, candles, or electronic accessories in position during transit.
-Insert density and cut tolerances stabilize the reveal sequence and reduce product shift.
+Adjust insert density and cut tolerances to stabilize the reveal sequence and reduce product shift.

 How Sustainability Decisions Shape Luxury Packaging Design?